 An assistant who is an enrolled student or current employee of the UW-Madison can be authorized to check out campus items for you, however, you will be responsible for any overdue fees or replacement costs.

-To designate a faculty proxy, you can fill out the proxy form on the UW Madison Libraries website or contact Circulation Staff at 265-6649 or circ@law.wisc.edu.
+To designate a faculty proxy, contact Circulation Staff at 265-6649 or circ@law.wisc.edu.

 Course Reserves